 Set Up a Home Gym on a Budget

-Choose Your Space – You don’t have to clear out a whole room or add an addition to the house to achieve an effective home workout area.
+You don’t have to clear out a whole room or add an addition to the house to set up a home gym on a budget.
 Find a space large enough to accommodate any equipment you’ll be using (more on that in a minute), as well as an area you can use for warming up and cooling down.
 If open areas are scarce, you can use a standing screen to divide a room and create the illusion of a private space.

-See What’s Free — If you need a little help getting motivated (who doesn’t?) there are plenty of free workout videos available on YouTube and Hulu.
-There are also hundreds of free fitness related apps for your smart phone that can help you stay on track.
+If you need a little help getting motivated (who doesn’t?) there are plenty of free workout videos available on YouTube and Hulu.
+There are also hundreds of free fitness apps help you create your home gym on a budget.